Frequently Asked Questions for Screw Conveyor Parts

-The best we have seen is the plastic flights that slide on the shaft, but we don’t think anyone makes them to 30″dia.
+The best we have seen are plastic flights that slide on the shaft, but we don’t think anyone makes them to 30″dia.

 You would have to have a custom extruder company help and unfortunately we do not currently work with one.
 Sorry we can’t be of more assistance.